ahmedmady94/Biomass-Modeling/README.md

 2- A lower heating value prediction model for gasification products based on biomass comosition in addition to afew operating conditions

-3- A bio-oil prediction model for biomass fase pyrolysis
+3- A bio-oil prediction model for biomass fast pyrolysis

 4- A bio-char prediction model for biomass slow pyrolysis